ak-asu/web-dev-skill/.github/steps/5-css-and-tailwind.md

 # Chapter 5: CSS and Tailwind

 This chapter provides a comprehensive guide to styling your portfolio site using CSS and Tailwind CSS within a React and Vite project.
 CSS is the backbone of web styling, controlling layout, colors, and typography, while Tailwind CSS offers a utility-first approach to streamline development.
-We’ll cover CSS fundamentals, Tailwind’s integration, and practical examples to create a responsive, visually appealing portfolio site.
+We'll cover CSS fundamentals, Tailwind's integration, and practical examples to create a responsive, visually appealing portfolio site.
 All styling will be managed through Tailwind classes in JSX and the `index.css` file, adhering to the requirement to avoid additional CSS files.

+## Chapter Tasks

+To complete this chapter, you need to:

+1. **Complete the CSS and Tailwind Quiz**: Answer 5 questions correctly in the `quizzes/Chapter5.md` file
+2. **Set up Tailwind CSS 4**:
+   - Update `package.json` with Tailwind 4 and related packages
+   - Configure `vite.config.ts` to use the Tailwind plugin
+3. **Prepare CSS Files**:
+   - Set up `tailwind.config.js` with proper content, theme, and plugins
+   - Create `src/index.css` with Tailwind imports and layer definitions
+   - Create `src/App.css` with component-specific styles

 ## 1. Introduction to CSS and Tailwind CSS